 Caring for your hearing protection can extend the life and usability of the product.
 Depending on the type of ear protection you have will determine if you can wash and sanitize your product.
 Hygiene is vital to your ear health.
 Work environments can be dirty and so can ears!
 Hearing protection that can be washed generally includes ear muffs and reusable bands and plugs.
 Disposable foam plugs should not be cleaned.
 They are "disposable".

-General cleaning & washing involves using warm soapy water for reusable plugs and bands.
-Wash off any grime, dirt and oils from the protector.
+General cleaning and washing involves using warm soapy water for reusable plugs and bands.
+Wash off any grime, dirt, and oils from the protector.
 Inspect for damage or wear that may influence the ability of the hearing protector to perform properly.
-Cracks, missing pieces or other noticeable defects are evidence that it's time to replace your protector.
+Cracks, missing pieces, or other noticeable defects are evidence that it's time to replace your protector.